 We receive PROFILE and FAFSA data electronically.
 You do not need to submit copies of these forms.

 Additionally, when you file your PROFILE you will receive an email from the CollegeBoard explaining how to submit your tax returns and other forms that may be required.

 Athletic Grant Renewal

-The grant will be renewed automatically if you continue to participate in your sport as required by the Athletics Department.
+The grant will be renewed automatically if you continue to participate in your sport as required by the Athletic Department.

 The Davidson College Athletics Financial Aid Agreement will be sent to you in early summer.

-By May 1: Submit signed copies of federal income tax returns (include all forms, schedules and W-2 forms) to the College Board's IDOC.
+- By April 16: Submit signed copies of 2016 federal income tax returns (include all forms, schedules and W-2 forms) to the College Board's IDOC.

-June or July: Financial aid award letters will be mailed in June or July.
-Our Business Services Office will mail bills for the fall semester in late July with a due date of August 15.
+- June or July: For on time applications, financial aid award letters will be mailed in June.
+Our Business Services Office will mail bills for the fall semester in early July with a due date of August 1.
 Bills will reflect all fall charges and all fall financial aid awarded.
-Loans will be reflected only if they have been applied for by mid-July.
+Loans will be reflected only if they have been applied for by early July.

 Families who file aid application materials after the published deadlines are subject to a reduction in the college grant portion of the award.
-This reduction ranges from $500 for being no more than one month late, to $1,500 for being more than two months late.
+This grant reduction will be in the form of a student loan ranging from $3,500-$5,500, depending upon the student's grade level.